-- Project presentation by the research consortium, including exchange with assigned Panel members (focus on current stage of research and on partnerships for co-creation of knowledge).
-Pure presentation time shall be limited in favour of enabling interaction of assigned Panel members with the research team as well as among the research team members. - Stakeholder event or public event (focus on communication and application/pathways to impact).
+Project presentation by the research consortium, including exchange with assigned Panel members (focus on current stage of research and on partnerships for co-creation of knowledge).
+Pure presentation time shall be limited in favour of enabling interaction of assigned Panel members with the research team as well as among the research team members.

-The research team provides minutes of the Site visit and shares them with the participating assigned Panel members, the programme coordinator, and the representative from SDC.
+Stakeholder event or public event (focus on communication and application/pathways to impact).

 The assigned Panel members will provide a written feedback on the Site visit for the research team.